-Regular dental care helps keep your pet’s teeth and mouth healthy.
+Regular cat & dog teeth cleaning helps keep your pet’s teeth and mouth healthy.
 Without dental care, tartar and plaque build up on the tooth both above and below the gumline.
 When left untreated, bacteria in the tartar causes dental disease which results in a painful mouth and discolored teeth.
 In severe cases, the bacteria can even leak into the bloodstream and cause damage to internal organs.
 Luckily, all of this is entirely preventable.
 With routine pet dental care both at home and at Arab Veterinary Hospital near Guntersville and Blountsville, your pet will have a healthy mouth for years to come.
 Give us a call at (256) 586-3183!

 Ready for a Comprehensive Approach to Your Pet's Dental Health?